 HOW IT ALL BEGAN:

 As time went by, I started spending more and more time with Alex.
 Mostly accompanied by his roommates or mine, but it was all very confusing.
-He would be very flirty one day, and then extremely distant the next day.
+He would be very flirty and fun one day, and then extremely distant the next day.
 He would never be very touchy with me even though on our second date, he had held my hand and cuddled me during the movie, but then he ended up being extremely distant afterward.
-After about a month of hanging out and a couple dates, he came over late one night to have a serious conversation with me.
+After about a month of hanging out consistently and going on a couple dates, he came over late one night to have a serious conversation with me.
 He told me that he liked where things were headed with us, but he had just gotten out of an abusive relationship about 3 months before we had met, and he wasn’t ready to start a new one.
-He still wanted to take me on dates and spend time with me, but he didn’t want to be physical or be exclusive.
+He still wanted to take me on dates and spend time with me, but he didn’t want to be physical or exclusive.
 For some reason, I said I was okay with that.
-Any normal person would have said, “I think you need some time” or “okay, but are you ok if I go on dates with other people, too?” but he already had me intertwined in his controlling grasp at that point.
-I felt that I only wanted to exclusively date him, and I made myself be okay with all of the terms that he set because he told me he was broken, and he was going through a hard time, and the caring, soft side of me DEFINITELY jumped in and just wanted to be there for him and be able to help him or fix him.
+Any normal person would have said, “I think you need some time” or “okay, but are you okay if I go on dates with other people, too?” but he already had me intertwined in his controlling grasp at that point.
+I felt that I only wanted to exclusively date him.
+I made myself be okay with all of the terms that he set because he told me he was broken, and he was going through a hard time, and the caring, soft side of me DEFINITELY jumped in and wanted to be there for him and be able to help him or fix him.
+Or so I thought.

 THE CONSTANT BACK AND FORTH: